jacobtread/jacobtread/README.md

 [https://github.com/jacobtread/Quizler](https://github.com/jacobtread/Quizler)

-**Pocket Relay**: My Mass Effect 3 server emulator named "Pocket Relay" this is a game server for the Mass Effect 3 game which allows the game to be played over LAN and without connecting to the official servers.
+**Pocket Relay**: My Mass Effect 3 private server emulator named "Pocket Relay" this is a game server for the Mass Effect 3 game which lets you host your own servers thus allowing the game to be played over LAN and fixes issues that players have run into on the normal servers.

 [https://github.com/PocketRelay/](https://github.com/PocketRelay/)